Advanced VHDL Testbenches and Verification - OSVVM™ Boot Camp

 This class is a 5-day journey into VHDL coding styles, techniques, and methodologies that will help you become more productive at design verification and testbenches.

 Coverage tells us when a test is done.
 There are several forms of coverage including structural (code coverage) and functional.
 Structural or code coverage is coverage detected and reported by a simulator and is explored briefly in lecture and more detail in lab.
 Functional coverage goes beyond code coverage by looking for specific values or conditions to occur on an object or set of objects.
-We cover functional coverage in detail and facilitate implementing it with our open source coverage package.
+The class covers functional coverage in detail and facilitates implementing it using CoveragePkg from the OSVVM.

 All of SynthWorks' courses can be customized to meet your specific needs.